thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+06/27/21 Version 68 of the dataset.
+We have reached the 1.1 billion tweets milestone.
+Daily data has been added for 6/26, 6/25, 6/24, 6/23, and 6/22.
+Dailies update frequency will change to once a week on Wedndesdays.

 06/22/21 Daily data (under the /dailies/ folder) has been added for 6/21 and 6/20, note that some tweets will bleed into the following day due to different timezones captured.

 06/20/21 Version 67 of the dataset.
 We have reached the 1.1 billion tweets milestone.
 Daily data has been added for 6/19, 6/18, and 6/17.